 Sorry, you must log in to save an item.

-Facial cleanser should basically be the foundation for your skin care routine.
-Before you apply your serum, moisturizer, eye cream, and makeup, you’ll want to cleanse your complexion to help remove dirt and impurities from the surface of your skin.
+Facial cleanser is essentially the foundation for your skin care routine.
+Before you apply your facial serum, moisturizer, eye cream, and makeup, you’ll want to cleanse your complexion to help remove dirt and impurities from the surface of your skin.
 But are you using your facial cleanser the right way?
 Although you may think this is a pretty simple skin care step, there is some technique involved.
-Here are five facial cleanser dos and don’ts to keep in mind the next time you head to your bathroom sink to wash your face.
+Here are five facial cleanser dos and don’ts to keep in mind the next time you head to your bathroom sink and wash your face.

 If you’re going to touch your face, no dirty hands!
 Before cleansing your skin, wash your hands—that way you can help avoid transferring bacteria from your fingers to your face.